SofiaG1l/sofiag1l.github.io/index.md

        Actuarial and Computer Scientist studying social dynamics.
 ---

 Hi!
 I am a researcher at [TU Delft](https://research.tudelft.nl/en/persons/sofia-gil-clavel) working on the [SC3 project](http://www.sc3.center/).
-Besides, I am finishing my PhD at the [MPIDR](https://www.demogr.mpg.de/en/institute/staff_directory_1899/beatriz_sofa_gil_3775.htm), affiliated with the Faculty of Spatial Sciences of the University of Groningen.
+Besides, I will obtain a joint Ph.D. from the Max Planck Institute for Demographic Research, Germany, and the University of Groningen, Netherlands, in August 31st, 2023 ([link](https://www.rug.nl/frw/news/agenda/phd-ceremony-sofia-gil-clavel)).

-Previously, I studied actuarial science at the National Autonomous University of Mexico (UNAM), and I have a MSc in Computer Science from the Mathematical Research Center of Mexico (CIMAT).
-During my PhD, I was part of the international schools: [IMPRS-PHDS](https://www.imprs-phds.mpg.de/) and [CanD3](https://www.mcgill.ca/cand3/).
+Previously, I studied actuarial science at the National Autonomous University of Mexico (UNAM), and I have a M.Sc. in Computer Science from the Mathematical Research Center of Mexico (CIMAT).
+During my Ph.D., I was part of the international schools: [IMPRS-PHDS](https://www.imprs-phds.mpg.de/) and [CanD3](https://www.mcgill.ca/cand3/).

-You can learn more about my PhD projects [here](https://sofiag1l.github.io/eportfolio/2022/07/23/ePortafolio/) and about my PostDoc work here.
+You can learn more about my Ph.D. projects [here](https://sofiag1l.github.io/eportfolio/2022/07/23/ePortafolio/) and about my PostDoc work [here](http://www.sc3.center/).

-In general, my interests are computational social science, demography, natural language processing, and computer science.
+In my work, I use Big Data (i.e., data from SCOPUS, Facebook, and Twitter) to study society's drivers of Climate Change Adaptation, older people’s usage of communication technologies, and migrants' cultural integration.
+I combine computer science techniques (e.g., machine learning and metaheuristics) with statistical and actuarial methods (generalized linear models, survival analysis, bootstrapping).

+My interests are Data Science, Statistics, Natural Language Processing, and Computer Science.
 I love coding, looking for patterns, and visualizing data.